maydayv7/dotfiles/scripts/README.md

 ### Scripts

 The `scripts` directory contains a combination of custom Bash Scripts (with `nix` shebangs, and can be run using <code><i>./path/to/script</i></code>) as well as ones written in conjunction with the Nix Syntax (which can be accessed by `github:maydayv7/dotfiles#apps.${system}`)
-A system management script, invoked with the command [`nixos`](./nixos.nix), has been included, which can be used to apply user and device configuration changes, painlessly install the OS and setup the device using a single command, and perform various other useful functions (If you have a working NixOS install, you can check it out using `nix run github:maydayv7/dotfiles`)
+A system management script is present, invoked with the command [`nixos`](./nixos.nix), which can be used to apply user and device configuration changes, setup the device on first boot, and perform various other useful functions (If you have a working NixOS install, you can check it out using `nix run github:maydayv7/dotfiles`)

 ```shellsession
 $ nixos -h